 Ed Fitzpatrick, Boston Globe Rhode Island Bureau

-Edward Fitzpatrick is a Boston Globe staff writer covering Rhode Island.
+Edward Fitzpatrick is a Boston Globe staff writer covering Rhode Island, and is host of the Globe’s Rhode Island Report podcast.
 He worked for 16 years at the Providence Journal, including eight years as the political columnist and five years as the courts reporter.
+He also taught journalism at Roger Williams University and was director of media relations there.

 Carlos Virgen, assistant managing editor for audience development at The Day